How to Change Tax Class in Germany

 Tax Class 2 (Steuerklasse 2): Single Parents Eligible for Child Benefits

-• You must be unmarried, separated, divorced, or widowed.
+• Unmarried, separated, divorced, or widowed.

 Tax Class 3 (Steuerklasse 3): Married with a Spouse in Tax Class 5 or Unmarried Parents Living Together